Special Dinner in Honor of the Duke d’Aumale at the Palais-Royal

 May 30, 2017

-Our next event will be held on Tuesday, May 30, 2017, at the French Consulate in New York City.
-Guests will enjoy a lecture by world-renowned art historian Pierre Rosenberg entitled “Nicolas Poussin at Chantilly.
+The Friends of the Domaine de Chantilly held its first event in New York in the beautiful salons of the French Consulate.
+Guests enjoyed a lecture by world-renowned art historian Pierre Rosenberg entitled “Nicolas Poussin at Chantilly.
 Seven Masterpieces in the Collection of the Duke d’Aumale.”
-Afterwards, guests will be invited to enjoy a festive reception.
+Afterwards, they were invited to a festive reception sponsored by Champagne Laurent-Perrier.

 March 21, 2017